PragmaticCoding/PragmaticCoding.github.io/_drafts/2024-04-15-mvci-quick-guide.md

 ## Presentation Data

 The Model contains just "Presentation Data".
 In other words, every element is something that is potentially used directly by the View.
+For instance, my Kobo e-reader (like a Kindle) has a setting to reset the screen every so many pages, this clears out the